Automattic/isolated-block-editor/README.md

 However, it provides a limited set of features, and extending it further into a usable editor can take some effort.
 For example, it doesn't include any undo history.

 The Isolated Block Editor is a full editor that handles a lot of these complexities.
 It should not be considered a replacement for the Gutenberg playground, but more of an opinionated layer on top.

+This should be considered experimental, and subject to changes.

 ## Bundling and WordPress